Merrill's Atlas of Radiographic Positioning and Procedures

 Key Features

-- UNIQUE!
-Collimation sizes and other key information are provided for each relevant projection.

-- Comprehensive, full-color coverage of anatomy and positioning makes Merrill's Atlas the most in-depth text and reference available for radiography students and practitioners.
+- Comprehensive coverage of anatomy and positioning makes Merrill's Atlas the most in-depth text and reference available for radiography students and practitioners.

+- Essential projections that are frequently performed are identified with a special icon to help you focus on what you need to know as an entry-level radiographer.

+- Summaries of pathology are grouped in tables in positioning chapters for quick access to the likely pathologies for each bone group or body system.

-- Coverage of common and unique positioning procedures includes special chapters on trauma, surgical radiography, geriatrics/pediatrics, and bone densitometry, to help prepare you for the full scope of situations you will encounter.
+- Special chapters, including trauma, surgical radiography, geriatrics/pediatrics, and bone densitometry help prepare you for the full scope of situations you will encounter.

-- Numerous CT and MRI images enhance your comprehension of cross-sectional anatomy and help you prepare for the Registry examination.
+- Exposure technique charts outline technique factors to use for the various projections in the positioning chapters.

+- Projection summary tables at the beginning of each procedural chapter offer general chapter overviews and serve as handy study guides.

-- Bulleted lists provide clear instructions on how to correctly position the patient and body part when performing procedures.
+- Bulleted lists provide clear instructions on how to correctly position the patient and body part.

-- Summary tables provide quick access to projection overviews, guides to anatomy, pathology tables for bone groups and body systems, and exposure technique charts.

-- Frequently performed projections are identified with a special icon to help you focus on what you need to know as an entry-level radiographer.
+- Anatomy summary tables at the beginning of each positioning chapter describe and identify the anatomy you need to know in order to properly position the patient, set exposures, and take high-quality radiographs.

+- Anatomy and positioning information is presented in separate chapters for each bone group or organ system, all heavily illustrated in full-color and augmented with CT scans and MRI images, to help you learn both traditional and cross-sectional anatomy.

 Table of Contents